lauracowen/lauracowen.github.io/postnatal_recommendations.md

 - [Why Starting Solids Matters (Pinter & Martin Why it Matters Book 10 by Amy Brown](https://amzn.eu/dlhsEdi) (book)

    A short book that reviews the research evidence around starting solids.
-I found it useful for nutritional info among other things but very informative about various aspects of weaning (one-sentence summary: be responsive to baby's needs and don't be pressured to start early).
+I found it useful for nutritional info among other things but very informative about various aspects of weaning (one-sentence summary: be responsive to baby's needs and don't feel pressured to start early).

    I've read a few of those short books in that Why...
 Matters series - they're really good and easy to read.